 When Can I Claim?

-You are entitled to claim compensation for a work accident injury regardless of whether you were working as a full-time or part-time employee, a temporary worker, a self-employed contractor or if you were merely visiting a business when the accident occurred.
+You are entitled to claim compensation for a work accident injury regardless of your employment status.
+Whether you were working as a full-time or part-time employee, a temporary worker, a self-employed contractor or if you were merely visiting a business when the accident occurred.

-Many employees are apprehensive about claiming against their employer as they fear it could have negative consequences for their employment.
-However, in reality, there is no need to worry as there are stringent laws in place to protect you and employers don’t have a right to dismiss someone who is making a claim against them or to treat them unfairly in any way.
-In fact, employers are required by law to have Employers Liability insurance cover to protect people from incidents in the workplace, and so in most workplace accident cases the claim for compensation is brought against the employer’s insurance company directly and not the employer at all.
+Many employees are apprehensive about claiming against their employer, as they fear it could have negative consequences for their employment.
+However, in reality, there is no need to worry.
+There are stringent laws in place to protect you, and employers don’t have a right to dismiss someone who is making a claim against them or to treat them unfairly in any way.
+In fact, employers are required by law to have Employers Liability insurance cover to protect people from incidents in the workplace.
+So in most workplace accident cases, the claim for compensation is brought against the employer’s insurance company directly and not the employer at all.

 It is also important that the employer was at fault for the accident.
 If you are unsure who was at fault in causing an accident, then speak to one of our experienced Personal Injury Solicitors in Portsmouth today.

-There are strict time limits that apply when seeking to make a claim for an accident at work and so it is extremely important to speak to a solicitor as soon as possible to discuss your potential claim.
-If you fail to meet these time limits then your case could be time-barred, so this is extremely important.
+There are strict time limits that apply when seeking to make a claim for an accident at work, and so it is essential that you speak to a solicitor as soon as possible to discuss your potential claim.
+If you fail to meet these time limits, then your case could be time-barred, so this is extremely critical.

 Make a Claim for an Accident at Work with our Personal Injury Lawyers Portsmouth Now

-Accident Claims Portsmouth are experts in personal injury matters and will be able to give expert advice on whether you have a valid claim for compensation.
+Accident Claims Portsmouth are experts in personal injury matters and will be able to give expert guidance on whether you have a valid claim for compensation.
 Our specialist personal injury lawyers can talk you through the process of making a claim in plain English and will happily answer any questions or queries you may have.
-Contact our legal team through the contact form on the right-hand side of each page, or call us directly on 02392 807 500
+We even offer our services on a no win, no fee* basis.
+Contact our legal team through the contact form on the right-hand side of each page, or call us directly on 02394276981^.